 WOSB Program and EDWOSB Program Certification

-If you want to pursue WOSB or EDWOSB set-aside contracts, a 2015 legal change may require you to obtain a formal certification instead of relying on a self-certification.
+If you want to pursue WOSB or EDWOSB set-aside contracts, as of October 2020, you must be formally certified by the SBA or third-party certifier.
 In order to be certified, you must demonstrate that your small business is unconditionally and directly owned by one or more women (and that those women fall beneath certain net worth and income thresholds, for EDWOSB status).
 But what does “unconditional” mean?
 How do you prove that women control your company?

-Koprince Law’s WOSB attorneys can help you understand the WOSB Program and EDWOSB Program eligibility requirements.
+Koprince McCall Pottroff LLC’s attorneys can help you understand the WOSB Program and EDWOSB Program certifications and eligibility requirements.
 We will review your bylaws, operating agreement or other corporate documents, as well as your ongoing business practices, to ensure that your company meets the “unconditional” ownership and control requirements.
 If you are seeking EDWOSB status, we will help you complete the SBA Form 413 and other documentation you need to demonstrate economic disadvantage.

 WOSB Protests and EDWOSB Protests